strath-ace/smart-o2c/README.md

 Note to developers
 ------------
-Each new optimisation algorithm should include the standard header for documentation
+Each new optimisation algorithm or transcription method should include the standard header for documentation
 ```
-%% myoptimiser: brief description
+%% myalgorithm: brief description
 % Extensive function description
 % (If you need to insert formulas use latex conventions:
 % $x_1+x_2$)